-Among these import subcategories, British purchases of computers including optical readers (up 9.4%) as well as refrigerators and freezers (up 1.4%) grew from 2019 to 2020.
+Among these import subcategories, British purchases of machinery parts (up 32%), centrifuges, filters and purifiers (up 22.9%) then refrigerators and freezers (up 22.6%) grew at the fastest pace from 2020 to 2021.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported machinery among UK businesses and consumers.

 In 2021, UK importers spent the most on the following 10 subcategories of mineral fuels including oil.